Azure/AzureTestDrive/README.md

 ]
 ```

-This information is also available thru the [Azure Portal](https://portal.azure.com/).
+This information is also available through the [Azure Portal](https://portal.azure.com/).
 See [Authoring Test Drives](https://github.com/Azure/AzureTestDrive/wiki/Authoring-Test-Drives) for more information.

 ### Stop Session